mvc

 Research

-S.No Title Funding agency Total outlay (Rs. in Lakhs)
+S.No Title of the project Funding agency Budget (Rs in Lakhs)

 On-going Research Projects

-S. No. Title Funding agency Total outlay (Rs. in Lakhs)
+S. No. Title of the project Funding agency Budget (Rs in Lakhs)

 1. Level I in the Broad Subject Area on “Animal Health, Food Safety and Production” DST-FIST